Reading time: 8 minutes

 What does love bombing feel like?

-Love bombing may feel fantastic at first since it creates the illusion of being swept off your feet by a person who is hopelessly in love with you.
-In time, it begins to suffocate you as the narcissist love-bomber invades your personal space, steals your me-time, and follows you wherever you go.
+Love-bombing usually feels fantastic in the initial stages, since it creates the illusion of being swept off your feet by someone who is hopelessly in love with you.
+In time, it begins to suffocate you, as the love-bomber invades your personal space, steals your me-time, and follows you wherever you go.

 After the initial euphoric phase, you grow an uneasy feeling, suspecting that those sweet crumbs they are throwing at your path will lead to a dark dungeon.